 I'm working on several projects at the moment.
 My book about the history of Canada's UFO investigation, Search for the Unknown, is now available from McGill-Queen's University Press.
 This book is based on my PhD dissertation.
+I continue to work on UFO and conspiracy theory related projects, including a chapter about emotion and the moon landing hoax theory for an edited book about conspiracy theory and extremism, and an article about the Marysburgh Vortex.

 A list of my publications is below: